 At Revolution Trucking, we have come up with a solution to resolve this disconnect.
 We call it Service Select©.
 Service Select© is a new and proprietary offering that matches the shippers service requirements to a specific carrier and even a specific asset or driver.
 Service Select© has 4 service levels with increasing price: economy, standard, premium, and guaranteed, each of which have a different level of service expectation.

 Based on our data, approximately 80% of full truckload freight still goes Economy and Standard, which is no surprise; however, the other 20% is equally split between Premium and Guaranteed.
 Guaranteed service is very similar to the dedicated ground expedite market – a market that has been getting diluted over time.
 This more refined segmentation allows shippers to “buy-up” or “buy-down” based on the specific needs of that shipment and get the proper carrier match.
 More choices for shippers both add efficiency and improve service.
 A good thing.

 I put all three of the challenges listed above in the “being lazy” category.
 All parties involved can do better, but deadlines, stress, and concerns of losing a shipment/customer force us to compromise our brand promise.
 Unfortunately, cutting corners leads to all forms of downstream supply-chain issues and ultimately the various parties start blaming each other when the freight doesn’t arrive in good condition, on-time, or at the quoted price.

-A wise professor once told me that when a business takes on the task of changing industry norms that you should expect an uphill battle, regardless of who benefits and by how much.
+A wise professor from the University of Chicago once told me that when a business takes on the task of changing industry norms that you should expect an uphill battle, regardless of who benefits and by how much.
 Like people, most industries abhor change.
 At www.revolutiontrucking.com we are up for the challenge.
 We want to be known as the company that spearheaded innovation in a massive industry rooted in its ways.